The Star Analyser 200

 SA200

-The SA-200 (also referred to as the SA-200-F) is for applications where it is difficult to achieve the optimum spacing using the SA-100.
+The SA-200 is for applications where it is difficult to achieve the optimum spacing using the SA-100.

 The SA-200 gives the same length spectrum at half the spacing compared with the SA-100 (link).

 For most users, our SA-100 will be the grating of choice.
-If you are able to mount our SA-100 in a way that our calculator (link) shows you will be able to achieve optimum spacing, the SA-100 should be chosen for best performance.
+If you can get three green flags in the calculator (link) using an SA-100, then the SA-100 should be used.

 1. In applications with close-coupled filter wheels, the distance from the camera to the Star Analyser is generally too short for the SA-100 to perform well.
-Wcalculatorhen mounted very near to the sensor, the additional dispersion of the SA-200 is more likely to yield the dispersion necessary for good results.
+When mounted very close to the sensor, the additional dispersion of the SA-200 is more likely to yield the dispersion necessary for good results.

 2. There is an optional mounting kit (see below) for the SA-200, making it fit on a wider range of filter wheels than the SA-100.

-3. The SA-200 has a significantly lower profile (7.7 mm total height compared with 11.2 mm for the SA-100) which allows it to be mounted in filter wheels designed for 1.25-inch filters without risk of fouling the wheel housing.
+3. The SA-200 has a significantly lower profile (7.7 mm total height compared with 11.2 mm for the SA-100).
+This allows it to be mounted in filter wheels designed for 1.25-inch filters without risk of fouling the wheel housing.
 (Note that the low profile design means that, unlike the SA-100, there is no thread available above the grating to screw on other accessories.)
-The SA-200 can be aligned with the camera sensor and held in the correct orientation for example with plumber’s Teflon tape (PTFE) on the thread or a spot of hot melt adhesive.
+The SA-200 can be aligned with the camera sensor and held in the correct orientation with plumber’s Teflon tape (PTFE) on the thread or a spot of hot melt adhesive.

 4. On telescopes with a larger aperture and a longer focal length, the dispersion of the SA-100 can be insufficient to achieve optimal results.
 The SA-200 produces longer spectra, making it easier to find settings that give satisfactory results with a larger camera sensor.